bramus/freshinstall/README.md

 - Open Terminal

-- Maxmize the window for a best effect
+- Maximize the window for a best effect

 - Enter these commands